kyleleeners/PythonImageGui/README.md

 When the GUI starts, it fires off the scikit-learn KNN model to fit some pickle data sets that I've included.
 These have the colours red, orange, yellow, green, blue, purple, pink, and white.
 Then when you click on a colour, it will pull the pixel rgb values from where you clicked and do a k=9 nearest neighbors prediction (K=9 was chosen via 10-fold cross-validation).

 There is also the option to train the model if it seems incorrect.
 Click the dropdown and select the correct colour, then click the wrong colour button.
-This will add the current pixel rbg and the colour selected to the current dataset, wipe the previous pickle data and create a new one.
+This will add the current pixel rbg and the colour selected to the current dataset.
+If the program is exited naturally, any updates to the dataset will be saved and applied to later instances.

 I picked KNN because the rgb colours are really just the unit cube scaled up by 255 in every dimension, so Euclidean distance naturally makes sense.